mvysny/karibu-testing/karibu-testing-v10/README.md

 Finally, call `msComboBox.selectByLabel()` to select an item by its label, changing the value of the combobox.

+When using `ComponentRenderer` to render items in the dropdown overlay, call `msComboBox._getRenderedComponentFor()`/`MultiSelectComboBoxUtilsKt._getRenderedComponentFor()` to call renderer to create the component for particular item.
+(Since Karibu-Testing 1.4.0/2.1.5).

 Make sure to depend on `karibu-testing-v23` Maven dependency to gain access to these functions
 - see the top of this page for more information.